 In addition to diabetes education courses, there are also a range of more informal learning and support options available to you.

-- Type 2 Diabetes and Meis an interactive online course to help people with Type 2 diabetes understand and manage their condition successfully.
-It was developed by Diabetes UK, in partnership with Bupa.
+- Learning Zone is our online education service to help people with Type 1 diabetes and Type 2 diabetes understand and manage their condition successfully.

-- BERTIEonline course is an interactive course for people living with Type 1 diabetes that helps you to understand and manage youur diabetes in a way that's right for you.
+- BERTIE online course is an interactive course for people living with Type 1 diabetes that helps you to understand and manage your diabetes in a way that's right for you.

 - Diabetes UK Type 1 Events run across the UK and are aimed at children, young adults and families living with diabetes.
 They provide people living with diabetes opportunities to share and learn from each other in a relaxed and safe environment.